openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 COMMAND TOOL openwebmail-tool.pl
 --------------------------------
-Since mail filtering is activated only in Open WebMail, it means messages will stay in the INBOX until user reads their mail with Open WebMail.
+Since mail filtering is activated only in OpenWebMail, it means messages will stay in the INBOX until user reads their mail with OpenWebMail.
 So 'finger' or other mail status check utility may give you wrong information since they don't know about the filter.